fontforge/fontforge/doc/sphinx/ui/dialogs/math.rst

 .. figure:: /images/MATH-TopAccent.png

-When positioning an accent above a glyph Mathmatical typesetting follows complex rules to determine how high about the glyph it should go.
+When positioning an accent above a glyph Mathematical typesetting follows complex rules to determine how high about the glyph it should go.
 The standard Mark To Base GPOS lookup is inappropriate here.